leJOEndary/Colorful-soulreaper/README.md

 #### ● Android:
 1. The player moves right and left according to the x-axis of the accelerometer.
-2. The player should be able to switch between cameras by pressing on a camera button on the bottom right/left of the screen.
+2. The player should be able to switch between cameras by pressing on a camera button on the bottom left of the screen.
-3. The player pauses by pressing on a pause button on the top left/right of the screen.
+3. The player pauses by pressing on a pause button on the top right of the screen.